genevaers/Workbench/database/db2/README.md

 ![Alt text](Image/Import_to_empty_environment.jpg)

+Also included in the prepared JCL are the jobs for running the views in **Demo_Open_Source**.
+These jobs read the GenevaERS metadata directly from the DB2 database -- so are able to validate the functionality of the defined DB2 schema.

+GVBDEME.JCL
+GVBDEMF1.JCL
+GVBDEMF2.JCL
+GVBDEMF3.JCL

 ### Importing to a DB2 schema which contains existing Workbench views

 You cannot import an XMLformat view folder into an environment containing existing Workbench objects.
 Therefore a new *environment* must be created for the import to work.
 Under Administration select New Environment.
 In order to avoid a clash of Control Records it is recommended you un-tick the box that says **Generate a Control Record** before proceeding.
 See the screenshot below.